leocasanova/Option-Pricer/README.md

 # Definitions
 K: strike price

 S: underlying price

 r: risk-free interest rate

 T: expiry date (maturity)

 t: time

 N: number of iterations

 sigma: volatility

 # Binomial Model

 In this model, the stock prices evolve randomly by moving up by a factor 1 + U or down by 1 + D independently at each time step starting from the spot price S(0).
 As a result the stock price becomes:

 S(n, i) = S(0) * (1 + U)^i * (1 + D)^(n - i) where S(0) > 0, U > D > - 1 and n >= i >= 0.

-There is also a risk-free security growing by a factor 1 + R > 0 during each time step Within the binomial model, the price H(n, i) at each node (n, i) of a European option with the expiry date N and payoff h(S(N)) can be computed by using the Cox-Ross-Rubinstein (CRR) procedure which proceeds by backward induction :
+There is also a risk-free security growing by a factor 1 + R > 0 during each time step.

+Within the binomial model, the price H(n, i) at each node (n, i) of a European option with the expiry date N and payoff h(S(N)) can be computed by using the Cox-Ross-Rubinstein (CRR) procedure which proceeds by backward induction :

 ### At the expiry date N